Temporarily Minimize the Appearance of Dynamic Wrinkles and More With Expert BOTOX® Injectors in Denver

 Please note that any changes to prescribed prescription medications should be discussed with a primary care physician or similar professional prior to altering any doses or schedules.
 Maintaining your health is of primary importance.

-What Can You Expect from BOTOX® Recovery and Results?
+What Can You Expect During BOTOX® Recovery?

-Each tiny-needle stick feels like a slight pinch.
-Patients can expect the treated area to sometimes be slightly tender shortly after their session, with the possibility of bruising, redness, and swelling.
-These BOTOX® side effects and post-injection issues are typically very mild and temporary.
-Some of the most appealing aspects about this treatment are that it is fast and there’s no recovery time needed after injections.
+Because each tiny-needle stick feels like a slight pinch, patients can expect the treated area to sometimes be slightly tender shortly after their session, with the possibility of bruising, redness and swelling.
+These Botox side effects and post-injection issues are typically very mild and temporary.

+Some of the most appealing aspects of this treatment are that it is fast and there’s no recovery time needed after injections.
 You can go back to your routine right away, but try to relax for the rest of the day after your treatment.
 Don’t engage in heavy exercise that increases blood flow to the injection site for a day or two, as this can potentially increase bruising and swelling.
-Also, avoid placing too much pressure on your face the day of treatment by massaging it or having a face-down massage, as this can cause the injectable to potentially migrate to an adjacent undesired muscle and lead to less-optimal results.
+Also, avoid placing too much pressure on your face the day of treatment by massaging it or having a face-down massage, as this can cause the injectable to potentially migrate to an adjacent undesired muscle and lead to less optimal results.

 How Long Does BOTOX® Last?